Negative Energies in the Dirac equation: The General Framework and Connections with Previous Models

 Perhaps, one should choose the phase factor $\theta=\pi$.
 Thus, we again confirmed that the relative (particle-antiparticle) intrinsic parity has physical significance only.

-Similar formulations have been presented by~\cite{Markov}, and~\cite{BarutZiino}.
+Similar formulations have been presented in Refs.~\cite{Markov}, and~\cite{BarutZiino}.
 The group-theoretical basis for such doubling has been given in the papers by Gelfand, Tsetlin and Sokolik~\cite{Gelfand}, who first presented the theory in the 2-dimensional representation of the inversion group in 1956 (later called as ``the Bargmann-Wightman-Wigner-type quantum field theory" in 1993).
 M. Markov wrote long ago {\it two} Dirac equations with the opposite signs at the mass term~\cite{Markov}.

 In fact, he studied all properties of this relativistic quantum model (while he did not know yet the quantum field theory in 1937).
 Next, he added and subtracted these equations.
 What did he obtain?